mbirtwell/mikes-mindmaps/README.md

 Mike's Mind Maps
 ================

-A collaborative mind map creation tool.
+A collaborative mind map creation tool [here](http://mikes-mindmaps.herokuapp.com/)

-Press the big green button above to create a mind map.
+There's a big green button to create a mind map.
 Share the URL of the mind map with a friend and you should both see any changes the other person makes in real time.